-3As a percentage of the average daily Variable Account Value.
-This percentage includes the Mortality and Expense Risk Charge and the Administrative Fee.
-The Mortality and Expense Risk Charge percentage may decrease or increase based on your Contract Value.
+1 As a percentage of the average daily Variable Account Value.
+This percentage includes the Mortality and Expense Risk Charge, the Administrative Fee, and the Investment Platform Fee.
 The Mortality and Expense Risk Charge and the Administrative Fee will stop at the Annuity Date if you select fixed annuity payments.
 See the Mortality and Expense Risk Charge and Administrative Fee sections for more information.